vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 * I'm not claiming that the EA philosophy and community create more incentives for deception and dishonesty than most groups do; I actually think the opposite is true.
-Rather, I'm focusing on the encouragement that the EA philosophy and community provides for risk-taking, and the expected value framework that naively encourages this.
+Rather, I'm focusing on the encouragement that the EA philosophy and community provide for risk-taking, and the expected value framework that naively encourages this.